hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 hostpath-provisioner-operator-67cb69b686-zwgwx        1/1     Running   0          9m5s
 ~~~

-However to fully use this operator we also need to install the HostPathProvisioner Deployment.
-After this install look at the CLI and you can see this:
+However to fully use this operator we also needed to install the HostPathProvisioner Deployment, which we did in this previous step.

+After this install switch to the Terminal and you can see this with `oc`:

 ~~~bash
 [~] $ oc get pods -n openshift-cnv|grep hostpath